What is MindMapBC?

 Why was MindMap made?

 MindMap is motivated by research showing high rates of mental health concerns among people accessing sexual health services in Greater Vancouver.
-We heard from both community members and health care providers that it can be difficult to find mental health services, especially those that are affirming of LGBTQ2 (lesbian, gay, bisexual, trans, queer, Two-Spirit, and other gender- and sexually-diverse) people.
+We heard from both community members and health care providers that it can be difficult to find mental health services, especially those that are affirming of 2S/LGBTQ+* (Two-Spirit, as well as lesbian, gay, bisexual, trans, queer, and other gender- and sexually-diverse) people.

 How was MindMap developed?